 However, they also explained that some of the newer ships have a sprinkler area/ splash pad next to the Kids’ Aqua pools where kids in swim diapers can play.
 They just can’t wear them into the immersible area.

-The Norwegian reps identified the following ships with adjacent splash areas: Breakaway, Getaway, Escape, Epic, Bliss and Encore (coming in 2019).
+The Norwegian reps identified the following ships with adjacent splash areas: Breakaway, Getaway, Escape, Epic, Bliss and Encore (arriving in 2019).

 MSC Cruise Line